Language Contact, Multilingualism and Minorities in the Romance-Speaking World

-The course deals with language contact, multilingualism and minorities in environments where varieties of French, Italian, Portuguese and Spanish are spoken.
-The focus will primarily be on the theoretical and methodological inputs to studies on multilingual contexts in Europe and beyond.
-The course also introduces questions about the complex and diversified multilingual contexts that characterize the Romanesque world from a social, historical and geographical perspective.
+The course addresses language contact, multilingualism and minorities in environments where varieties of French, Italian, Portuguese and Spanish are spoken, both in Europe and outside.
+Based on theories and methods about multilingual environments, you will study complex multilingual contexts, from a social, historical and geographical perspective

 This course is at an advanced level and a Bachelor in languages, linguistics, or history/philosophy subjects is required to study the course.
 The course is always given during the spring semester and is compulsory for students who follow the master's program in linguistics with a focus on one of the Romance languages.

 From the spring of 2022, this course will be part of CIVIS course offerings (se www.civis.eu).
 The course will be given in collaboration with colleagues from Universidad Autónoma de Madrid, Université libre de Bruxelles and University of Glasgow.
 We therefore look forward to welcoming applicants from a total of 9 European universities!
 Teaching takes place online and in English.
 You can read more about this course below.

 The overall document for a course is the course syllabus.
 The syllabus can be found in the menu on the right.
 In this description, we clarify how to complete the course in practice.
 The course description should provide good guidance, but is not comprehensive.
 Further clarifications in oral or written form are given by the teacher during the lessons.
 Do not hesitate to ask the teacher if questions would remain.
 To see which teachers teach the course, and for information about the schedule and examination, see further under "Schedule".
 Information about Literature Lists can be found under Course literature.